Sint Maarten Flag Meaning

 North America

-Three vertical stripes of green, white, and red with the Mexican coat of arms centered on the white stripe, featuring an eagle perched on a cactus devouring a serpent, representing the Aztec founding legend of Tenochtitlan and Mexican independence.
+Three horizontal stripes of blue, white, and blue with the national coat of arms centered on the white stripe, representing Nicaragua's position between two oceans and its revolutionary ideals of liberty and peace.

 North America